Motion made, and Question proposed, That this House do now adjourn.—(Gareth Johnson.)

 That is probably the central question in this whole debate.
 The answer, of course, is that, in terms of the loss of life, it is like murder.
 The act has killed someone, and that life can never be given back.
 The difference between murder and this, of course, is in the intention of the individual, which is a very difficult thing to talk about.
 English law traditionally distinguishes between somebody intentionally trying to kill someone, and somebody whose acts, through recklessness in this case, have resulted in a death.
 One reason why we are moving to increase the penalty for causing death by dangerous driving to a life sentence is that we believe strongly that this is, if not quite murder, indistinguishable in effect from manslaughter.

-There are two types of manslaughter—illegal act manslaughter and gross negligent manslaughter.
-We could argue that somebody at the wheel of a car killing somebody else either by speeding or drink-driving, which would be unlawful act, or simply by driving dangerously, is breaching their duty of care to other road users.
+There are two types of manslaughter—illegal act manslaughter and gross negligence manslaughter.
+We could argue that somebody at the wheel of a car killing somebody else either by speeding or drink-driving, which would be an unlawful act, or simply by driving dangerously, is breaching their duty of care to other road users.
 Their recklessness lies in the fact that they ought to be aware, or any reasonable person would be aware, that their actions had a high likelihood of resulting in death.

 There are also things we need to do on the broader issue of road safety that do not relate directly to Kayden Dunn’s case but which are important for future cases.
 Some good campaigns have been run in this House drawing attention to how vulnerable cyclists and pedestrians can be.
 Tragically, Kayden is one of almost 440 pedestrians killed this year in the UK by motor cars.